juju/docs/src/en/charms-config.md

 Each charm will have its own set of options and possible values.
 You can discover these in several ways:

-  - By running the `juju-config` command.
+  - By running the `juju get-config` command.
   - By viewing the charm in the [charm store.](https://jujucharms.com)
   - By examining the **config.yaml** file in the charm itself.